FAQs About Dogs in Wheelchairs and Carts

 Dog carts can help dogs with hip dysplasia, paralysis, arthritis, soreness, neurological issues, surgery recovery, spinal problems, amputations, and general weakness in the limbs.
 The need for a cart depends upon the nature of the dog’s disorder and the severity of the disability.

-Who determines whether a dog needs a cart?
+Who determines whether a dog needs a wheelchair?

-You should work with a veterinarian to determine whether a cart would be beneficial to your dog.
-In some cases, a vet may advise against using a cart so that the dog can build muscle and gain strength on his own.
+You should work with a veterinarian to determine whether a dog wheelchair would be beneficial to your pup.
+In some cases, a vet might advise against using a wheelchair, so the dog can build muscle and gain strength on their own.

-Are there different types of carts and support tools?
+Are there different types of dog wheelchairs and support tools?

 • Two-wheeled carts can be helpful for dogs with rear limb weakness or for post-surgery rehabilitation.